eolesinski/poliscipy/docs/merging-data.md

 ### Faithless electors

-Similar to representing electoral votes for the Congressional districts in Maine and Nebraska, it can also be useful to use defecting voters to represent faithless electors.
-Faithless electors are electoral college voters that, despite the popular vote of the respective states, choose to vote a different candidate than their state selected.
-While rare, these faithless electors may vote for the other candidate or a candidate that does not even appear on the ballot.
-While rare, the most recent example of this occurred in 2016 when there were 7 electors that cast votes against the will of their respective states.
+Similar to representing electoral votes for the Congressional districts in Maine and Nebraska, defecting voters can also be used to represent **faithless electors**.
+Faithless electors are electoral college voters who, despite their state's popular vote, choose to vote for a different candidate.
+While uncommon, the most recent instance occurred in 2016, when seven electors cast votes contrary to their states’ selections.

-While faithless electors are rare, it can be useful to be able to represent them in electoral college maps.
-The approach for handling faithless electors is the same as for handling Congressional districts above.
-To add a faithless electors to any state simply set the value in the `defecting_voter` column and the respective `defector_party` for the respective state.
-If you do not select a defecting party they will be placed into the `Other` category by default.
+The approach for handling faithless electors in PoliSciPy is the same as for Congressional districts.
+To represent a faithless elector, set the value in the `defectors` column and the respective `defector_party` for that state.
+If no party is selected, the elector will be assigned to the `Other` category by default.

-Note: While defecting voters may sometimes vote for the opposing party, they may also vote for candidates not listed in the current election.
-In this case it may be useful to group them into an `Other` party rather than assigning them their own color value in the colormap.
-To do this, simply leave the `defector_party` value blank in the `GeoDataFrame` blank, and it will be assigned to the `Other` category by default.
-You can see an example of how to plot electoral college maps with faithless electors by taking a look at Example 2 in the Examples section.
+**Note:** Defecting voters may vote for the opposing party or for a candidate not on the ballot.
+In such cases, leaving the `defector_party` value blank in the `GeoDataFrame` will group them into the `Other` category automatically.
+For a full example, see [Example 2](https://eolesinski.github.io/poliscipy/example-2.html) in the Tutorials and Examples section.

 ### Split states

-Another case when it could be usefully to be able to plot defecting voters is when plotting historical elections.
-Many historical elections, especially those between 1700-1800 often involved cases where states frequently split electoral votes leading to cases where many candidates won a portion of the total number of electoral votes from that state.
-Similar to how Nebraska and Maine operate today, it can be useful to plot these defecting electoral votes as an alternative way to represent multiple candidates winning parts of a single state.
+Another scenario where plotting defecting voters can be useful is in **historical elections**.
+Many elections, particularly between 1700 and 1800, involved states splitting their electoral votes, resulting in multiple candidates winning portions of a state’s total electoral votes.
+Similar to how Nebraska and Maine operate today, representing these defecting votes can provide a clear way to visualize multiple candidates winning parts of a single state.

 ### Absent/missing electors

 <div style="display: flex; align-items: center; gap: 20px;">
   <div style="flex: 3;">
-    <p>The final case where it may be useful to plot defecting voters is when an electoral college voter is unable to cast their vote entirely.
-In these cases, their vote may not be counted even if they had intended to vote for the winning candidate in their state.
-One example of this occurred in 1864 when one of Nevada's three electoral voters got caught in a snowstorm and was unable to cast their vote.
-Since there was not yet an established procedure for handling absent voters, the state only cast two votes for President Lincoln.
-You can see how this scenario is represented using PoliSciPy by viewing Example 3 in the Tutorials and Examples section.
-By default, absent electoral votes are put inside a dark grey box (see image to right and note below for more detail).</p>
+    <p>The final scenario where plotting defecting voters can be useful is when an electoral college voter is unable to cast their vote.
+In such cases, the vote may not be counted, even if it was intended for the winning candidate.
+For example, in 1864, one of Nevada's three electoral voters was caught in a snowstorm and could not cast their vote.
+Since there was no established procedure for handling absent voters at the time, the state only cast two votes for President Lincoln.
+PoliSciPy represents this scenario in <a href="https://eolesinski.github.io/poliscipy/example-3.html">Example 3</a> of the Tutorials and Examples section.
+By default, absent electoral votes are shown inside a dark grey box (see image to the right for reference).</p>
   </div>
   <div style="flex: 1; text-align: center;">
     <img src="assets/nevada-picture.png" alt="Electoral College Map" style="width: 200px;">